 Foamy stool in babies is often a sign that they are getting an overload of lactose, a sugar found in breast milk.

 Breast milk consists of two parts: foremilk and hindmilk.
 Foremilk comes out for several minutes as the baby begins to feed.
-It is followed by the richer and thicker hindmilk.
+The richer and thicker hindmilk then follows.

 Foremilk has fewer nutrients than hindmilk, and if a baby is getting too much foremilk, they will not be able to digest lactose correctly, which may cause stool changes.

-Treatments for foamy stool depend upon the underlying cause.
+Treatments for foamy stool depend on the underlying cause.

-If a person is diagnosed with IBS, a doctor or dietitian can help to develop a diet plan that will reduce symptoms.
+If a doctor or dietitian diagnoses someone with IBS, they can also help develop a diet plan that will reduce the person’s symptoms.
 A person may want to avoid foods that commonly cause gas, as well as fried foods.

 A person can use electrolyte powder to make rehydrating drinks.
 Electrolyte powder is available for purchase online.

-Pancreatitis is usually treated with intravenous fluids and pain medications.
+Healthcare professionals usually treat pancreatitis with intravenous fluids and pain medications.
 In some cases, antibiotics may be necessary.
 If a person has chronic pancreatitis, a doctor may recommend surgery, though this is rare.